Configure Nerdio Manager for Unified Application Management

 Note: If a new workspace is required, leave this section blank and provide details in Custom resource names below.

-App Service Plan: From the drop-down list, select the App Service Plan in which App Service is placed.
+App Service Plan: From the drop-down list, select the App Service Plan where the App Service is placed.

 -

-Customize resources names: Optionally, type the naming prefixes for the new resources.
+Customize resources names: Optionally, enter the naming prefixes for the new resources.

 Note: These names are post-fixed with a random string.

-Customize resource tags: Optionally, type the Name and Value of the Azure tags to apply to the repository.
+Customize resource tags: Optionally, enter the Name and Value of the Azure tags to apply to the repository.

 Once you have entered all the desired information, select OK.